canmom/canmom.github.io/fiction/undefinedbehaviour3.md

 "But yeah..."
 Violet ran her finger along the edge of the notebook.
 "So what I've been worrying about is, well, I need to make all these weirdos as varied as any real group.
 Like, you draw from experience, but also you rotate stuff around, nothing should be exactly 1:1 allegory.
 And part of that is about religion.
 When I came up with the alchemist thing, I was kinda riffing on Federici, right, the enclosures and so on, the European Wars of Religion...
 But I don't want to just do sorta, Catholics In Funny Hats and Protestants In Funny Hats."

 "I think the Catholics mostly wore the hats."
 I regarded her, the awkward set in her shoulders even as she laughed at my dumb joke.
+"It's impossible to do that though, right?
+Like, to have a fictional world as complex as the real one."

+"Yeah."
+Violet said.
+"The trick is to hint at it.
+Like, you meet a guy, and that's an instance of a type of guy there might be, so you imagine there are other guys like that going around."

+"Kind of like Monte-Carlo sampling, now I think of it..."

 "It's not like you to worry this much.
 Usually you're pretty gung-ho about, hey, I made this thing about parasitic selkies and seal clubbing games, it'll fuck you up for a week."

 Violet cackled.
 "You've got to do that in public.
 You can't ever hedge.
 You have to act absolutely confident about your stuff if you want it to hit.
 So lucky you, Indigo, you get access to the inner secret Violet who's actually an anxious mess."